smartergiving/free-nonprofit-starter-website/README.md

 ## A Free Website Template for Nonprofits
-We're huge fans of [Github Pages](https://pages.github.com/) and wanted to help nonprofits take advantage of this powerful tool!
-With about an hours worth of work you'll have a live, no-cost website with the ability to accept online donations.
+We want to help introduce the nonprofit community to the powerful world of open source development.
+Just follow the step-by-step instructions below, and in less than an hour your grassroots nonprofit will have a live, no-cost website complete with online donation capabilities.

-But most importantly, by hosting your site on Github you'll allow volunteers to easily contribute to ongoing development of your site.
-Welcome to the world of open source!
+But most importantly, by hosting your site and its code on Github you'll allow volunteers to easily contribute to ongoing development of your site.

 ___
 #### No Coding Skills Required
 If you're the type of person that can set up email on your smartphone, you likely have all the skills needed to take advantage of this template :smile:

 ___

 #### Key Features